What does Portland, Maine compare to…?

-Its character is a yard worker, sitting on the water’s edge, looking out over the harbor.
-Its pant legs are frayed over the top of its boots, its sweater is soiled and pulled out of shape, with a hole not large enough to discard it.
+It sits like a yard worker, at the water’s edge, looking out over the harbor, with pant legs frayed over the top of its boots, wearing a sweater soiled and pulled out of shape, with holes not large enough to discard it.
 And it is eating a gourmet lunch from a high-tech lunchbox.

-Moving up the hillside is downtown – where 18th century, federal style, buildings sit uncomfortably next to their multi-storied grandchildren.
-The new generation is made from a different stock; triple pained glass, brushed stainless steel, and polished basalt.
-The new generation stands brazenly up to their aging ancestors.
+Moving up the hillside, downtown is perched – like a mythical Osprey in its nest of tangled twigs.
+Here 18th century federal style buildings reside uncomfortably beside their multi-storied grandchildren – the proud new generation made from; triple pained glass, brushed stainless steel, and polished basalt.
+They stands brazenly up to their aging ancestors.

-An modern city is rising from the clunky cobbled streets – which are quickly disappearing into the sinkholes of time.
+A modern city is rising from the clunky streets, which are disappearing into the sinkholes of time.

 Restaurants, micro-breweries, and cyber cafes are numerous.
-You can find the entire spectrum of fares, from every ethnicity, to every taste….even a vegan will feel comfortably out to pasture in this town.
+You can find an entire spectrum of fares from every ethnicity on the globe, satisfying every taste.
+Even a vegan will find an adequate pasture to graze in this town.

 Some culinary experts say Portland is second to only San Fransisco.
-If you consider its resources; the abundance of seafood within its reach, and the impressive organic farm movement dominating the land, reports like that may not be a long stretch.
+A bold proclamation, but if you consider its resources; the abundance of seafood at its reach, as well as an impressive organic farm movement dominating the land, reports like that are not far stretched.

 As for Mainer’s, don’t let their modest demeanor fool you.
-They’ve been at it a long time.
-Hard winters have tempered their souls, and maybe calloused their hearts a tad.
+Hard winters have tempered the constitution of their hearts.

 The bounty and beauty of this land keeps them cheerful – but cunning characters for sure, and they dwell beneath veil of childish naivety.